greenpeace/planet4-base-legacy/README.md

 ## Prerequisite

 -   You will need to have PHP 7 (or higher) and composer available on your system.
--   You will also need git installed using svn).
+-   You will need git installed
+-   You will need to have wp-cli installed and tested
 -   You will also need mysql or mariadb installed as well.

 ## Installation